Ahkriin/Orc-Arena/Game-Kill-the-orcs/README.txt

 along with some cheats.

 The application uses lightweight virtual threads introduced in Java 21.
-It was written using IntelliJ IDEA.
+It was written using IntelliJ IDEA(that information is for project version with source code).
 Some images were generated with AI Stable Diffusion and hand-edited.
 Sprite sheets were animated using the Unity3D sprite editor.

+To check what a player's skill does, hover the cursor over the skill icon.

 In order to work, keep "Game.jar" and "src" folder in the same directory(Game folder)